rstudio/redx/README.md

 redx (experimental)
 ======

-Redx is a lua-based approach of having a dynamic configuration of nginx.
-Its greatly inspired by [hipache](https://github.com/samalba/hipache-nginx).
-It has a restful api (that runs inside nginx itself) to manage the many-to-one relationships between frontends that points to a backend.
-Frontends are host and paths, while backends is a list of servers.
+Redx (or redis-nginx) is an embedded lua based approach of having a dynamic configuration of nginx of frontends and backends with redis as the data store.
+Its inspired by [hipache](https://github.com/samalba/hipache-nginx).
+It has a restful api (that runs within nginx itself) to manage the many-to-one relationships between frontends to backends.

+One of the main benefits of redx is the ability to update your nginx config without needing to reload nginx.
+This is useful for environments that are nearly constantly changing their large nginx config due to cases such as elastic backends or new user signups.
+Also, this allows you to have a single nginx config across multiple nginx servers making it easier to have high availability and scalability on your load balancing layer.

 How it works
 ============